 GSS-TSIG uses Kerberos credentials.
-Standard GSS-TSIG mode is switched on with the $\neg g$ flag.
-A non-standards-compliant variant of GSS-TSIG used by Windows 2000 can be switched on with the $\neg g$ flag.
+Standard GSS-TSIG mode is switched on with the -g flag.
+A non-standards-compliant variant of GSS-TSIG used by Windows 2000 can be switched on with the -o flag.

-- -4 Use IPv4 only.

-- -6 Use IPv6 only.

-- -d Debug mode.
+Debug mode.
 This provides tracing information about the update requests that are made and the replies received from the name server.

-- -D Extra debug mode.
+Extra debug mode.